Team Couch Potato

 Pick a Race - check out the race review section - set a goal and train toward it.
 If a couch potato with no running genes like me can do it, so can you.

 First trail ultra (more than 26.2 miles and mostly off pavement) suggestion is the Over the Hill Track Clubs High Desert Ultra 50K/30K in December.
-If you can do the Catalina Eco marathon, you can do this one in about the same time.
+If you can do the Catalina marathon, you can do this one in about the same time.
 This is another well organized event on jeep roads out of the Mojave Desert town of Ridgecrest.
 If you are not sure you are ready for an ultra but want to try a trail run, do the 30K to get a taste.
-Many use the Catalina Eco and then this 50K as a training run for the Avalon Benefit 50 Mile Trail Race the following month and only have to do one more 4 hr training run in-between.
+Many use this 50K as a training run for the Avalon Benefit 50 Mile Trail Race the following month and only have to do one more 4 hr training run in-between.

 For the trail runs though, the terrain varies so a minute per mile pace does not really apply unless you are one of the top 5% of runners that can hold the same pace up hill as well as down.
 You must change your thinking from training miles to training hours - your body runs on a biological clock, not a biological odometer.
 The best you can do is to go by your breathing rate.
 The conversational rate is still one of the best - If you cannot carry on a conversation, then slow down to where you can.
 On long runs you will have many ups and downs as to how you feel.
 Go with how you feel at that moment in time rather than continually looking at a watch and figuring pace.
-Feel good or a down hill?
+Feel good or starting a down hill?
 Pick it up.
 Feel down, ease back, drink, eat, stretch, spend an extra minute at an aid station, make a change and wait for the next up, it will come.
 Since you should never stretch a cold muscle, I only do it during a run and at the end.
 Fight the feeling to just tough it out at the same pace because there must be a reason your body is telling you it is not up to par, keep trying things until you find what works for you.

 Way back when I was trying to PR my marathon time, I found that 1 mile Fartleks worked best to increase pace for a marathon - my PR is 3:49 at Honolulu in 1984.
 I did a 10 mile loop where the first mile was just an easy warm up, then at mile 2 into my base pace which was 9 min./mile at that time.
 At mile 3 I increased by 30 seconds to 8:30 pace, mile 4 back to 9:00 and repeated this base/- 30 second "Fartlek" sequence two more times followed by the last mile an easy warm down.
 By doing this once or twice a week for 6 weeks I was able to lower my marathon pace and PR under 4 hours.
 I think this is better for increasing pace at half marathon or longer distances than interval training on a track which is designed more for 5 and 10 K's - I coached intervals on Tuesday nights for the club for 2 years in the mid 80's and it is a great way to concentrate on improving your running style, mechanics and shorter distance speed.